 - Line from the inner corner of your upper lash line to the middle of your eye to close the gap.

-- Add wings by starting out and moving in at an angle toward your lower lash line.
+- Add wings by moving in at an angle toward your lower lash line.

 If your lids are oily, primer is a necessary barrier from natural oils.
 A primer creates a smooth canvas for makeup application.
 Without an even base, the liner may skip across your eyelid as you apply, especially if your skin is on the dry side.
 Matte concealer is a helpful dupe if you don't have an eye primer.
 Apply a small dot of the primer with your finger and pat it into the eyelid.